byeretasamuel250-art/newplus/SETUP_GUIDE.md

-# new+ — setup guide
+# newplus — setup guide

-An app for meeting new people nearby post or get a job or gig: register, subscribe, browse who's around, and chat — text, photos, and GIFs.
+A gig marketplace for Uganda: register, subscribe, post or browse gigs nearby, and message the poster directly to sort out the details — text, photos, and voice notes.
 Manual mobile-money subscription, same approach as prep+.

 **Files in this folder**
 - `index.html` — the user-facing app
 - `admin.html` — the admin dashboard (separate page, never linked from the user app)
-- `config.js` — where you paste your Supabase keys and (optional) Tenor GIF key and VAPID push key
+- `config.js` — where you paste your Supabase keys and (optional) VAPID push key
 - `style.css`, `shared.js` — shared design and logic, don't need editing
 - `schema.sql` — creates all the database tables, security rules, and helper functions